 For example, you might want to have one remarketing campaign directed towards upsells, and another one to engage those who have viewed your product listing page but didn’t make any purchases.

 Optimize your landing page(s) with the proper content, and make sure they are mobile-responsive with proper loading speed.

 As mentioned, the technology industry landscape is fast-paced and always evolving.

 While these five tactics we have shared above are relatively future-proof, you will always need to stay updated to the changes, especially regarding your customers’ changes in needs and behaviors.

-The key to successful marketing, not only for technology companies but for any businesses, is working with experienced marketing consultant and to constantly monitor your progress.
+The key to successful marketing, not only for technology companies but for any businesses, is working with experienced startup marketing consultant and to constantly monitor your progress.
 Measure the right metrics, have the right benchmarks and adjust your strategy when it’s necessary.